AutoResearch/autora/docs/index.md

 demanding requirements of open science, and a shortage of resources to reproduce individual studies.
-Empirical scientists face difficulties in formalizing their theories, find it arduous to document their research activities, and often lack sufficient time and funds to conduct follow-up experiments to test and revise their hypotheses.
+Empirical scientists face difficulties in formalizing their theories, find it arduous to document their research activities, and often lack time and funds to conduct follow-up experiments to test and revise their hypotheses.
 These limitations serve as impediments to scientific progress and hinder the development of new knowledge.
 We seek to overcome these limitations by providing a tool for the generation, estimation, and empirical testing of scientific models.